 Just this week, I've had an overwhelming desire to put my Christmas tree up!
 I always wait until after Thanksgiving, but this year Thanksgiving is so late I feel like my beloved Christmas season will be truncated.

 If there’s an itch, you gotta scratch it.
-So this week, I made a new Christmas throw pillow out of some green scraps and a pretty little remnant of golf-fleck background fabric.
+So this week, I made a new Christmas throw pillow out of some green scraps and a pretty little remnant of gold-fleck background fabric.

 I cut two 2” x WOF (42”) strips of this ombre green fabric.
 You could also use a variety of scraps that are at least 2” x 5½”.
 Align the 4½” triangle line (on either the Mini Ruler or the original Large 60-degree Diamond Ruler) along the bottom edge of the strips and the 2½” line along the top edge of the strips.
 Cut on both sides of the ruler and trim the outside tips off flat.